-Animal advocacy group says Brookhaven residents did not follow protocol in returning wildcat - Reporter Newspapers
+UPDATE: Animal advocacy group says Brookhaven residents did not follow protocol in returning wildcat - Reporter Newspapers

-A wildcat that was spotted in a Brookhaven neighborhood has been found, but officials for the Animal Legal Defense Fund (ALDF) said that lack of protocol has delayed evaluation of the likely illegally-owned animal.
+A wildcat that was spotted in a Brookhaven neighborhood has been found, but officials for the Animal Legal Defense Fund (ALDF) said that lack of protocol has delayed evaluation of the illegally-owned animal.

 Elizabeth Putsche, the communications director for the ALDF, said the Historic Brookhaven Neighborhood Association informed its community about the capture of the wildcat – a serval named Nala – over email on July 6.
 According to Putsche, a neighbor trapped the cat in their backyard and contacted the owner.

-Note: UPDATE: The wildcat is now being held at a third-party facility, and the Department of Natural Resources is in the process of finding a home for her.
-This article has been updated to reflect that information.